mainmatter/playbook/src/project-procedure/digital-products/README.md

 running out of time or budget (e.g. allowing customers to see the status of past orders).
-Introducing these escape hatches allows the project team to decide between implementing essential versions of more features versus covering more non-essential aspects and edge cases for fewer features later in the process if the time should become scarce.
+Introducing these escape hatches allows the project team to decide between implementing essential versions of more features versus covering more non-essential aspects and edge cases for fewer features later in the process if time should become scarce.

 Once all stakeholders agree on the plan for the product increment, the feature concepts together with included as well as excluded aspects and according edge